dayseanm04/Phishing-Attack-Detection-and-Social-Engineering-Analysis/README.md

 Assume the role of a help desk analyst reviewing emails submitted by employees who believe they may have received suspicious email.

+Each email must be evaluated using a structured phishing detection checklist.
+For any suspicious email, specific indicators must be identified and explained.

+---